Aharper9917/AdPyFinal/README.md

 The files: coco_eval.py, coco_utils.py, engine.py, utils.py, transforms.py are
     all dependecies files for our first NN with the fasterRCNN model.

+Please, feel free to email apharper@mavs.coloradomes.edu if any question arise.

 Group Members